 React Bootstrap bridges the gap between React and Bootstrap, making it easier to implement responsive and interactive UI components without relying on traditional Bootstrap’s JavaScript plugins.

-Why React Bootstrap?
+Why Use React Bootstrap?

 Features: